Arable/developer.arable.com/docs/guide/authentication.md

 /api/v2/locations/summary?apikey=dcd023786-00e1-4220-8a5c-23261821c1ff
 ```
 ::: warning Deprecation Warning
-Because of the security risk to `API keys` being visible in urls.
-We will deprecate this authentication method by May 14, 2021.
+Because of the security risk to `API keys` being visible in urls, this feature is deprecated and will be disabled on May 14, 2021.
 :::

 ### Creation